sfbrigade/intentional-walk/README.md

          export PATH=$PATH:$ANDROID_SDK_ROOT/platform-tools
          ```

-         Close and re-open your Terminal, or run ```source ~/.bash_profile``` to
-         set the newly configured environment variables.
+         Close and re-open your Terminal shell to set the newly configured environment variables.

          If you are installing the tools for the very first time, you may need to
          accept the SDK license agreements.
 Run: ```sdkmanager --licenses```
          to do so.
-If you get errors running sdkmanager, install Google Play Licensing Library
-         in Android Studio -> Preferences -> Appearance & Behavior -> System Settings -> Android SDK
-         -> SDK Tools.

-      - For **Windows**, have the latest Android Studio installed.
-Note that this does include a JDK in its
-         installation, so there is no need to separately install a JDK.

-         Within the SDK Manager (Android Studio -> File -> Settings -> Appearance & Behavior ->
-         System Settings -> Android SDK -> SDK Tools), have the following tools installed:
-         - `Android SDK Build Tools `
-         - `Android Emulator `
-         - `Android SDK Platform-Tools `
-         - `Google Play Licensing Library `

-            For **Intel** processors, having `Android Emulator` installed should be sufficient, although you may wish to
-            install the Intel HAXM accelerator for improved performance.

-            Although for **AMD** processors, `Android Emulator Hypervisor Driver for AMD Processors (installer)` also
-            must be installed.
-If the installation fails, check the following two items:
-            1. Hyper-V must be disabled as a Windows feature.
-            2. CPU Virtualization must be enabled in the BIOS

-            More details of this installation after a failure can be found [here](https://github.com/google/android-emulator-hypervisor-driver-for-amd-processors/issues/10).

-         Within the Device Manager (Android Studio -> Tools -> Device Manager), create a virtual device if none are created.
-         We suggest using a recent Pixel phone.
-Use the Device Manager to launch the emulator.

-         Set the following in your environment variables:
+      - For **Windows**, set the following in your environment variables:

          ```
          ANDROID_SDK_ROOT          C:\Users\<my username>\AppData\Local\Android\SDK